xgamefi/Game_of_memes/README.md

 # GAME Smart Contract

-This is repository containing all smart contracts related to $GOME.
+This is repository containing all smart contracts related to $GAME.

 ## Deployments